 It’s official and I’m over the moon excited!

 We’re moving to flat sunny land!!!
 I can’t wait to grow food here.

-The photos above are the new acreage we get to move into end of August
+The photos above are the new acreage we get to move into the end of August.

 How does garden planning work when you move half-way through the season?

-I have 2 months until we move so I’ll be planting some fast-growing crops that can handle some of the summer heat:
+I have 2 months until we move so I’ll be planting some fast-growing vegetables that can handle some of the summer heat: